-When available, the clinical microbiology laboratory should provide cumulative reports of in vitro susceptibility test results for antimicrobial drugs used in local hospital and practice areas to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
+When available, the clinical microbiology laboratory should provide the results of in vitro susceptibility test results for antimicrobial drugs used in resident hospitals to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting the most effective antimicrobial.

-Dilution Techniques
+Dilution techniques

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized test method ^{1,2,4}(broth or agar).
+The MICs should be determined using a standardized test method^{1,2,4} (broth or agar).
 The MIC values should be interpreted according to criteria provided in Table 1.

-Diffusion Techniques
+Diffusion techniques

 Quantitative methods that require measurement of zone diameters can also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
+The zone size provides an estimate of the susceptibility of bacteria to antimicrobial compounds.
 The zone size should be determined using a standardized test method.
-This procedure uses paper disks impregnated with 30 mcg doxycycline to test the susceptibility of microorganisms to doxycycline.
+This procedure uses paper disks impregnated with 30-μg doxycycline to test the susceptibility of microorganisms to doxycycline.
 The disk diffusion interpretive criteria are provided in Table 1.